The Inspiring Story of a Widowed Mum in Singapore

 Sherlin found new hope when she got back to a job she loved dearly, lecturing.
 “I love my job and the students I teach are amazing.”

-“I realised I could do something I was good at doing and start working on redefining myself; and rediscovering my talents.
-I had lost a part of myself when he died - I was suddenly no longer a wife.
+“I realised I could do something I was good at doing and start working on redefining myself and rediscovering my talents.
+I had lost a part of myself when he died – I was suddenly no longer a wife.
 So I had to reconstruct and rebuild that missing part of me.
-I was already mother, sister, daughter.
+I was already a mother, sister, daughter.
 So now I decided, let’s find out more of who I am.
 It didn’t happen consciously.
 I just evolved.”